Open-Source vs. Closed Source-AI: An In-Depth Comparison and Implications from the EU AI Act

-Open-source advocates like Martin argue that collaboration and accessibility drive innovation, while closed source proponents like John emphasise security, control, and economic sustainability.
+Open-source advocates like Martin argue that collaboration and accessibility drive innovation, while closed-source proponents like John emphasize security, control, and economic sustainability.

-This article delves into expert opinions and stakeholder insights, comparing the two approaches as well as exploring the implications of the EU AI Act on the future of AI development and open or closed source models.
+This article delves into expert opinions and stakeholder insights, comparing the two approaches and exploring the implications of the EU AI Act on the future of AI development and open or closed-source models.

 The Case for Open-Source AI